-A step-by-step guide on how to become a chiropractor.
+CareerExplorer’s step-by-step guide on how to become a chiropractor.

-Is being a chiropractor for me?
+Is becoming a chiropractor right for me?

-The first step to choosing a career is to make sure you are actually willing to commit to pursing the career.
+The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 Becoming a chiropractor requires completing several steps, including education, training, and licensure.
 Here's a general overview of the steps to become a chiropractor:

 - Earn a Bachelor's Degree: Begin by completing a bachelor's degree program from an accredited college or university.
 While specific undergraduate majors are not usually required for admission to chiropractic school, coursework in biology, chemistry, physics, and other sciences can be beneficial in preparing for chiropractic studies.